snigdhasambitak/k8s-production-grade/README.md

+##Deploy an open source vulnerability scanner for docker images scanning within the CI build pipeline.

-We can use a Helm chart that bootstraps a MediaWiki deployment on a Kubernetes cluster using the Helm package manager.
+We can use a Helm chart that bootstraps a vulnerability scanner deployment on a Kubernetes cluster using the Helm package manager.
+We shall be using the Anchore Engine here.

 Step 1: Configure helm in your local system

-brew install kubernetes-helm
+$ brew install kubernetes-helm

 Step 2: Configure Helm access with RBAC